fechanique/cordova-plugin-fcm/README.md

 After a lot of work, the first release of the plugin https://github.com/andrehtissot/cordova-plugin-fcm-image-support is out.
 Which should enable the support, just by installing it.

 ## Changelog
+### Version 7.0.9 (21/07/2020)

+getInitialPushPayload: Conversion of NSData* into NSDictonary* fix -- Thanks to @medeirosrafael for debugging and fixing it!

 ### Version 7.0.8 (20/07/2020)

 Avoided execution of install_ionic_dependencies.bat after the app is installed;

-Removed old framework dependencies (Thanks for @QuentinFarizon, for pointing it out).
+Removed old framework dependencies -- Thanks for @QuentinFarizon, for pointing it out!

 ### Version 7.0.7 (17/07/2020)